PdxCodeGuild/Full-Stack-Day-Class/classinit.md

 ```

 It should always take in a first argument named `self`, then any _other_ arguments you require as attributes on an instance.

+Think about what fields are required to represent the essence of an object, not just any data that is cursorily related to the object.
+Have those be your required data for the constructor.

 When you define a magic init for a class, it magically changes how you instantiate the class.
 You now _need_ to pass all of those _other_ arguments when you call the type name: